 Clicking on the annotation that is highlighted, or altering the boundaries, not only activates the annotation, but also creates a selection, painted in blue.
-This way you can play the selection quickly (see Section 1.7.2) and correct the annotation unit if needed.
+This way you can play the selection quickly

+(see the section called "Playing a selection") and correct the annotation unit if needed.
 You can also create a selection yourself by clicking and dragging the mouse.
-See Section 2.8) for more information on creating selections.
+See the section called "How to make a selection") for more information on creating selections.

-Figure 3.18.
+Figure 3.14.
 The mouse over an annotation